 1. It has the added benefit of having a vibration reduction feature.
 SWEET!
 Seriously, after sanding for a couple hours, my hand and arm will feel like … well, like when you take a metal rod and hit it hard against another metal rod.
 Kind of vibratey.
 It’s not fun.
 So — I was SUPER excited about that feature.

-What to look for in a Sander:
+What to look for in a random orbital sander:

 - Variable speed: because sometimes you need to s…l…o…w …it …down.
 It’s a gut thing.